ska-sa/katdal/doc/mvf_v4.rst

 namespace (see for example :meth:`katdal.datasources.view_capture_stream`).

-Where keys contain strings, they might contain either raw bytes (which should be decoded as UTF-8) or Unicode text.
+Where values contain strings, they might contain either raw bytes (which should be decoded as UTF-8) or Unicode text.
 Readers should be prepared to accept either.
-The goal is to eventually migrate all such fields to use text.
+The goal is to eventually migrate all such fields to use text. katdal recursively converts all strings to the Python interpreter's native string type.

 :doc:`katsdptelstate <katsdptelstate:index>` stores two types of values: immutable "attributes", and "sensors" which are a list of timestamped